PawseySC/hpc-container-training/_episodes/43-wrappers.md

 **Yes**.
 With a couple of extra bash commands and assumptions, we can make it so that the only required information will be the **container image name**.

 First, let's get rid of the command name.
 Let's assume that we're calling the wrapper with the same name of the command we want it to execute.
 Then, we're going to use the bash variable `$0`; used inside a script, it contains the full path of the script itself; we're also using the bash command `basename`, that extract a file or directory name out of its full path.
 The `cmd` variable becomes:

 ```
 cmd="$(basename $0)"
 ```
 {: .source}

-And now, let's generalise the image location.
+Now let's generalise the image location.
 Let's assume that we're storing the wrappers in the same directory where the image is located.
 Then, we can use the bash command `dirname` to extract the location of a file or directory out of its full path.
 The `image_dir` variable becomes:

 ```
 image_dir="$(dirname $0)"
 ```
 {: .source}

-So we can now have a general bash wrapper for BLAST commands from the container image `blast_2.9.0--pl526h3066fca_4.sif`:
+So we can now have a general bash wrapper for the commands from the container image `lolcow.sif`:

 ```
 #!/bin/bash

 image_dir="$(dirname $0)"
-image_name="blast_2.9.0--pl526h3066fca_4.sif"
+image_name="lolcow.sif"

 cmd="$(basename $0)"